 Coxless four (9th out of 11)

-The four came second in their heat but only one crew qualified directly for the final, so this put them in the repechage from which two would go through.
-Theirs turned out to be the faster of the two reps, and they finished third.
+The four came second in their heat by 3.75 seconds but only one crew qualified directly for the final, so this put them in the repechage from which two would go through.
+Theirs turned out to be the faster of the two reps, and they finished third, 1.9 seconds off qualifying for the A final.

 They also came third in the B final where less than two seconds covered second to fifth.